Arzxy/Unregister-Cmd/README.md

 <p align="center">
     <a href="https://github.com/Arzxy/Unregister-Cmd"><img src="https://github.com/Arzxy/Unregister-Cmd/blob/master/icon.png"></img></a><br>
-    <b>This FloatingTextCreator plugin is completely different from the ones you see on Poggit while that much easier and constantly in active development.</b>
+    <b>This Unregister-Cmd plugin is completely different from the ones you see on Poggit while that much easier and constantly in active development.</b>
 </p>

 <p align="center">